 Patch clamp validation recordings

-In vitro expression of SK4 channels and performance of validation whole cell and inside out patch clamp recordings were performed as described in details in Burg et al. 2022 (23).
-In brief:

-Human SK4 inserted into pEGFP-C1 vector plasmid (pEGFP-SK4) was used to transfect Chinese hamster ovary (CHO) cells that were grown in Dulbecco’s modified Eagle’s medium supplemented with 2 mM glutamine, 10% fetal calf serum, and antibiotics, The cells were seeded (20,000 / well) on poly-L-lysine-coated glass coverslips (13 mm in diameter) in a 24-multiwell plate and transfected with 0.5µg pEGFP-SK4 using TransIT-LT1 Transfection Reagent (Mirus Bio) according to the manufacturer’s protocol.
-For electrophysiology, transfected cells were visualized approximately 40 h after transfection with a Zeiss Axiovert 35 inverted florescence microscope.
+The in vitro expression of SK4 channels and confirmatory whole-cell and inside-out patch clamp recordings were performed as described in detail in Burg et al. 2022 (23).
+Briefly, human SK4 inserted into the pEGFP-C1 vector (pEGFP-SK4) was used to transfect Chinese hamster ovary (CHO) cells that were grown in Dulbecco’s modified Eagle’s medium supplemented with 2 mM glutamine, 10% fetal calf serum, and antibiotics, The cells were seeded (20,000 / well) on poly-L-lysine-coated glass coverslips (13 mm in diameter) in a 24-multiwell plate and transfected with 0.5µg pEGFP-SK4 using the TransIT-LT1 Transfection Reagent (Mirus Bio) according to the manufacturer’s protocol.
+For electrophysiology, transfected cells were visualized approximately 40 h after transfection with a Zeiss Axiovert 35 inverted fluorescence microscope.

 BA6b9

 BA6b9 synthesis has been described in detail previously (23).
-For in vitro validation studies BA6b9 powder was dissolved in DMSO and applied to the cells at a concentration of 10 M. The final concentration of DMSO was 0.1% (23).
-For the rat studies BA6b9 was dissolved in sesame oil Sigma-Aldrich (St. Louis, MO, USA) to create a stock solution of 10 mg/ml which was stored at 4oC and injected intra-peritoneally once a daily at a concentration of 20 mg/Kg.
-Vehicle treatment contained sesame oil alone.
+For in vitro validation studies, BA6b9 powder was dissolved in DMSO and applied to the cells at a concentration of 10 M. The final concentration of DMSO was 0.1% (23).
+For rat studies, BA6b9 was dissolved in sesame oil from Sigma-Aldrich (St. Louis, MO, USA) to create a stock solution of 10 mg/ml which was stored at 4oC and injected intraperitoneally once per day at a concentration of 20 mg/kg.
+Vehicle treatment consisted of sesame oil alone.

 Animals

-All animal studies in this study were approved by the Institutional Ethics Committee of Ben-Gurion University of the Negev, Israel (Protocol IL-24-05-2020D).
-Experiments were performed on adult (8 weeks, ~280gr) Sprague-Dawley male rats obtained from Envigo Laboratories LTD (Jerusalem, Israel).
-Rats were kept under standardized conditions throughout the study (36, 37) The rats had environmental enrichment and were monitored on a daily basis for signs of stress or inappropriate weight loss, according to guidance from the Ben-Gurion University veterinary services (assured by the Office of Laboratory Animal Welfare (OWLA) no. A5060-01 and fully accredited by the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC).
+All animal experiments in this study were approved by the Institutional Ethics Committee of Ben-Gurion University of the Negev, Israel (Protocol IL-24-05-2020D).
+Experiments were performed on adult (8 weeks old, ~280 g) male Sprague-Dawley (SD) rats obtained from Envigo Laboratories LTD (Jerusalem, Israel).
+Rats were kept under standardized conditions throughout the study (36, 37).
+The rats had environmental enrichment and were monitored on a daily basis for signs of stress or inappropriate weight loss, according to guidance from Ben-Gurion University veterinary services (assured by the Office of Laboratory Animal Welfare (OWLA) no. A5060-01 and fully accredited by the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC).

-Implantable electrophysiological device
+Implantable electrophysiological devices

-For atrial electrophysiological (EP) studies we used a chronically implanted EP device, which was previously described in details ((36-38) and includes peripheral ECG leads as well as an atrial quadripolar electrode adapted for advanced supraventricular EP studies in the freely moving state.
+For atrial electrophysiological (EP) studies we used a chronically implanted EP device, which has previously been described in detail (36-38) and includes peripheral ECG leads as well as an atrial quadripolar electrode adapted for advanced supraventricular EP studies in the freely moving state.
 Briefly, the device includes an 8-pin connector that is attached by highly flexible insulated electrical wires (AS155-36, Cooner wires, Chatsworth, CA) to the atrial quadripolar electrode and to three additional peripheral ECG leads.
 The atrial quadripolar electrode is composed of 4 Platinum-Iridium electrical poles that are embedded in medical grade silicon (MED-6219P, Nusil, CA) and fixed to the atria by miniature stainless steel hooking pins (26002-10, Fine Science Tools, Vancouver, Canada).
 Full details and photos of the design and fabrication of the quadripolar electrode are described in Murninkas et al. 2021 (37).
 All components of the instrumented device are biocompatible.
-Following preparation and before instrumentation each device was thoroughly cleaned with 70% ethanol and was sterilized by electron beam radiation.
+Following preparation and before instrumentation, each device was thoroughly cleaned with 70% ethanol and sterilized by electron beam radiation.

 Surgical procedure for EP device implantation and induction of MI